Date Published: 2026/06/01

 Read Time: mins

-Wildfires are no longer a remote or seasonal concern in Canada.
-Hotter, drier conditions and changing weather patterns have increased wildfire risk in many regions, from forested areas in the West to rural and coastal communities in Central and Atlantic Canada.
+Hotter, drier conditions and shifting weather patterns are driving higher wildfire risk across Canada.
 While the level of risk varies by location, understanding regional wildfire threats can help homeowners take steps to reduce potential damage.

 The good news is that wildfire prevention does not require extreme or costly measures.
 Many of the most effective actions are simple, affordable, and easy to include in regular home maintenance routines.